SysKitTeam/docs-point/releases/data-center/syskit-point-2024-2/point-2024-2-45-release-note.md

   * **Reminder e-mails are also grouped following the same logic as detection e-mails**.
   * **E-mails sent when Syskit Point resolves the vulnerabilities with a defined automatic action are also grouped.**
   * [Learn more about governance policies in the following article.](../../../governance-and-automation/automated-workflows/set-up-policies.md)

+* **The E-mail settings** now include a Weekly Vulnerabilities summary section, where you can configure which users will receive summary e-mails or turn sending of summary e-mails off.

 * **When creating new custom metadata**, there is a new checkbox that, when selected, includes this metadata in the SharePoint search index.
   * Selecting this checkbox ensures that editing or provisioning the metadata through Syskit Point results in an indexed property bag value.